srinivas1244/Event-management-system-FEDF-/FEATURED_EVENTS_CONTROL.md

 # ⭐ Featured Events Control System

 ## Overview
-Faculty and Admin now have complete control over which events appear in the Featured and Upcoming Events sections.
+Faculty and Admin now have complete control over which events appear in the Upcoming Events section.
 By default, new events only appear in the main events list.
-Events must be explicitly marked as "Featured" to appear in the top sections.
+Events must be explicitly marked as "Featured" to appear in the top section.

 ## ✨ Key Changes

 ### **1. Default Behavior** 📋
 When Faculty/Admin create a new event:
 - ✅ Event appears in **All Events** list immediately
-- ❌ Event does NOT appear in **Featured Events** section
 - ❌ Event does NOT appear in **Upcoming Events** section
-- ⭐ Must be explicitly marked as "Featured" to appear in top sections
+- ⭐ Must be explicitly marked as "Featured" to appear in top section

 ### **2. Featured Events Control** ⭐
 New checkbox in event creation/editing form:
-- **Checked** ✅ - Event appears in Featured/Upcoming sections
+- **Checked** ✅ - Event appears in Upcoming Events section
 - **Unchecked** ❌ - Event only appears in main events list
 - Faculty/Admin can toggle this anytime by editing the event